TimothyElems/TimothyElems/README.md

 *Disclaimer: I only post personal projects.
 I'll do well to ensure that these personal projects reflect my professional skills*

 - 🔭 I’m currently working on Luna at [Redbird Software](https://www.rbsco.org/)
-- 🌱 I’m currently learning Rust/Tauri
+- 🌱 I’m currently learning Rust/Tauri and Zig
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...